francojc/francojcr/README.md

 # francojcr

-This package contains various functions and other code I have written to facilitate my workflow.
+This package contains various functions I have written to facilitate my workflow.